 The questions you attempt in model sample papers or Ten Years are for practice only.
 Also, be careful not to fall for “Guess papers.”
 Nobody can guess the questions that are going to appear in your board examination.

 Be sure to practice model test papers but don’t buy the gimmick that those are the only questions you need to practice.

 You see, model test papers can help you get the “feel” of the CBSE board pattern.
 That’s it!
 Nothing more.
 Also, CBSE changes the board exams question papers pattern from time to time.
 Make sure you’re aware of the latest pattern issued by CBSE.

-There are only two kinds of people who don’t have doubts—the most intelligent, and the dumbest.
-Rest of us need to do some work to clear our doubts.
+There are only two kinds of people who don’t have doubts—the most intelligent and the dumbest.
+The rest of us need to do some work to clear our doubts.
 And how do you do that?
 By asking questions.

 You can clear your last-minute doubts by attending extra classes.
 Most of the schools help board students by providing additional coaching.
 Take advantage of the opportunity.